prisms-center/CASMcode_docs/_formats/casm/crystallography/BasicStructure.md

 #### Site JSON object

-Used to specify the coordinate, allowed occupants, and allowed continuous site DoF for a sublattice of the prim.
+Used to specify the coordinate, allowed occupants, and allowed continuous site DoF for a sublattice in the prim.

 - {: #site-coordinate } `coordinate`: array of number, `shape=(3,)` (required)